digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 quote-host   quote.mandrakee.xyz   Pending   ACMEUserRegistered   ACMECertificateChallenge   3s
 ```

 It takes ~30 seconds to get the signed certificate for the hosts.
 At this point we have the `Ambassador Edge Stack` installed and the hosts configured.
-But we still don't have the networking (eg. DNS and Load balancer) configured to route the traffic to the cluster.
+But we still don't have the networking (eg. `DNS` and `Load Balancer`) configured to route traffic to the cluster.
 The missing parts can be noticed in the `Kubernetes` events of the hosts that were configured earlier.

 Let's take a look and see what happens for the `echo-host`: